JustinGOSSES/AR_BusinessCard/README.md

 ">Martin Pratt</a>.
 I believe it may have been generated from an image & DEM from <a href="https://www.uahirise.org/results.php?keyword=Jezero&order=release_date&submit=Search">HiRise</a>, but I'm not 100% sure.
 - The <a href="https://github.com/JustinGOSSES/AR_BusinessCard/blob/main/assets/marker.patt">marker</a> is a standard Kanji marker.

+#### Previous Model
+Previous model used was a 3D image of Gale Crater created by <a href="https://nasa3d.arc.nasa.gov/detail/gale-crater">Author/Origin: Doug Ellison / NASA-JPL</a>.

 ## How the site was created.
 The original version of the site leveraged several JavaScript libraries and wrote the code to combine them together.
 - <a href="https://github.com/jeromeetienne/AR.js">AR.js</a>